 In general sizing for foods you are wanting to look at around 100 cubic inches per day, or about 1.6 liters, then you may need more space to add in the additional items you bring that smell like toothpaste, toiletries, or other similar attractant items.

-The normal calculation to find how much a canister can hold is pretty simple, you want to take the cubic inches the can will hold and simply divide this by 100 for how many days you can expect a bear can to carry(1).
+The standard calculation to find how much a canister can hold is pretty simple, you want to take the cubic inches the can will hold and divide this by 100 for how many days you can expect a bear can to carry(source).

 How Do You Carry a Bear Canister?